 WordPress Username Change

 Many people believe you cannot change the default “admin” assigned when you set up your WordPress site.
 Let me show you how to perform a WordPress username change.
-In the 3 minute video below, I explain how you can quickly change your default login username in WordPress.
+In the 3-minute video below, I explain how you can quickly change your default login username in WordPress.

 The short and sweet version for WordPress 3.8.1:

-- Login to blog
+- Login to Blog

-- Click on “Users” in left panel
+- Click on “Users” in the left panel.

 - Assign a username